macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 6: 7 Jan 2017

+**Today’s progress:** I just about have the JSON working for the quotes API.
+I spent an hour and a half, and that's all I want to spend today, but I'm close!

+**Thoughts:** The FCC lesson on “Convert JSON Data to HTML” did not solve for the JSON I'm getting from the quotes API I am using.
+I had to go back and look at some JSON-file-handling notes I made in the past, plus some Stack Overflow searching!
+I don't need a for-loop because I know the keys in the quotes object.

+**Learned today:** You can use `forEach` only on arrays, not on objects.

+**Links to work:** [Random Quote Generator](http://codepen.io/macloo/full/xgbyjB/), a Free Code Camp project.

+## Missed day: 6 Jan 2017

 ## Day 5: 5 Jan 2017

 **Today’s progress:** Started the [FCC “Random Quote Machine” project](https://www.freecodecamp.com/challenges/build-a-random-quote-machine).
 It's been so long since I did the exercises in the “JSON APIs and Ajax” section of FCC, I had to go back and look at what I did.
 They show you just what you need for this project.
 Worked on this project for about an hour and a half.